 Purpose

-The purpose of this email policy is to ensure the proper use of Xtracap email system and make users aware of what the organisation deems as acceptable and unacceptable use of its email system.
+The purpose of this email policy is to ensure the proper use of Xtracap Fintech email system and make users aware of what the organization deems as acceptable and unacceptable use of its email system.
 This policy outlines the minimum requirements for use of email within the company network.

 Scope

-This policy covers appropriate use of any email sent from a <Company Name> email address and applies to all employees, vendors, and agents operating on behalf of <Company Name>.
+This policy covers appropriate use of any email sent from Xtracap Finetchemail address and applies to all employees, vendors, and agents operating on behalf of Xtracap Fintech.

 Policy